ruihuang08/Reversible-chain-scission/README.md

 rate_integrated.m - integrating the rate equation for a constant pulling rate

+means_rate.m - integrate the rate equation, and plot mean y and f versus the pulling rate

 KMC1.m - kinetic Monte Carlo simulation at a constant end-to-end distance

 histogram.m - run KMC simulations at a constant pulling rate, and create histograms.